 Remix of MIREI's second single, "Let Me Be"features the Queens, NY native, Dai Burger, who combines the unapologetic bite of 2000's Hip Hop with the lighthearted fun of '70's Gogo.

 Japanese singer/songwriter MIREI possesses a truly transcendent voice, delicate and ethereal yet supremely skilled at channeling complex emotion.
-Born in Osaka and based in Tokyo, the 21-year-old artist now brings her magnetic vocal presence to Take Me Away— her forthcoming EP which instantly affirms her rare talent for making dance-pop music with both heartfelt sensitivity and unapologetic power.
+Born in Osaka and based in Tokyo, the 21-year-old artist now brings her magnetic vocal presence to Take Me Away— her forthcoming album which instantly affirms her rare talent for making dance-pop music with both heartfelt sensitivity and unapologetic power.

 Arriving as her English-language debut, Take Me Away finds MIREI collaborating with producer/songwriters Zak Leever (a classically trained musician who’s earned support from industry heavyweights like Diplo) and DJ Shiftee (a two-time DMC World Champion).
-With its hypnotic melodies and otherworldly beats, the EP artfully merges elements of R&B-pop and post-EDM, dreaming up a boldly original sound but never distracting from MIREI’s captivating vocals.
+With its hypnotic melodies and otherworldly beats, the album artfully merges elements of R&B-pop and post-EDM, dreaming up a boldly original sound but never distracting from MIREI’s captivating vocals.
 And in crafting her intimate lyrics, MIREI carefully drew from personal experience as a young woman in Japan’s capital city.
 “There’s a light side and a shadow side to Tokyo, and I’ve seen a lot of the shadow,” MIREI notes.
 “I wanted to write songs that let people know about both sides.”

 All throughout the album, MIREI’s kaleidoscopic sound provides a potent backdrop to her lyrical reflection, which listeners will soon know as releases single by single ahead of the album’s official US release in 2020.
 On the album’s title track, for instance, she speaks to the sometimes-painful push for authenticity in a deeply conformist culture. “‘Take Me Away’ is about how hard it is to feel like you belong, especially when you’re dealing with things like anxiety and depression,” she says.
 And while the brightly textured track unfolds with a certain melancholy, MIREI offers some sweetly delivered encouragement to embrace your own truth, subtly turning “Take Me Away” into an undeniable anthem.